egh/zotxt-emacs/README.rst

 See ``example/example.rst``, and the generated ``example/example.pdf``
 and ``example/example.html``.
 Citation syntax is identical to pandoc.

-For the time being (...) zot4rst depends on the rather obscure zotero library key.
+For the time being zot4rst depends on the rather obscure zotero library key (which look like, e.g., ``0_MRCENTE5``).
 To make this work, we use a mapping file to map between a human-readable key and the Zotero key.
 This will map, for instance, from ``Doe2011`` to ``0_MRCENTE5``.
-See ``example/example.keys`` for the mapping between the human-readable key and the zotero library key.
+See ``example/example.keys`` for an example mapping between the human-readable key and the zotero library key.

 You can use the bundled ``zupdatekeymap`` script to generate this keymap file from an existing Zotero collection.
 To do this, you need